dailymotion/vast-client-js/docs/api/vast-tracker.md

 ### trackNotViewableImpression(macro) <a name='tracknotviewableimpression'></a>

-Reports the Notviewable impression URI.
+Reports the NotViewable impression URI.
 Will report the following URI:

 - All `<NotViewable>` URI from the `<InLine>` and `<Wrapper>` tracking elements